Program overview

 • PV Installer: Focuses on the installation and maintenance of photovoltaic solar systems.

-• Quality Assurance Technician: Ensures that electrical products meet quality standards and regulations.
+• Quality Assurance Technician: Ensures that electrical products and systems meet quality standards and regulations.

 • Field Service Technician: Provides on-site support and troubleshooting for electrical systems and equipment.